Users Mass Mail Users

 How to Access

-Select Users → Mass Mail Users from the drop-down menu on the Back-end of your Joomla! installation.
+- Select Users → Mass Mail Users from the dropdown menu of the Administrator Panel.

 - Mail to Child User Groups.
 Whether or not to send the Email to members of all child groups of the selected group.
 For example, if this box is checked and the "Public" group is selected, the email would be sent to all users, since all groups are child groups of "Public".